lmendiboure/5G-Course/SDN/ReadME.md

        self.add_flow(datapath, 1, match, actions)
 ```

-As you can see below, what we are going to do is to add a new condition, if it is a packet of type IP, we are going to recover the information concerning the source and the destination
+As you can see below, what we are going to do is to add a new condition, if it is a packet of type IP, we are going to retrieve the information concerning the source and the destination

 ```ruby
 # check IP Protocol and create a match for IP